evelyn-2022/CSNotes/Web Design/JavaScript/ObjectOrientedProgramming.md

 ## Object.create

-We can manually set the prototype of an object to any other object we want. `Object.create(obj)` creates a new object, and sets `obj` _as the new object's prototype_. :
+We can manually set the prototype of an object to any other object we want. `Object.create(obj)` creates a new object, and sets `obj` _as the new object's prototype_:

 ```javascript
 const PersonPro = {